 In fact, they will expect you to always be there for them when they needed something.
 And when you aren’t available, they might resent you or feel disappointed.

-Sometimes, helping people creates a sense of entitlement in the other party.
+Sometimes, helping people creates a sense of entitlement to the other party.
 They expect you to sacrifice your needs for them all the time because whenever you put them first, you are sending them the message that their needs are more important than yours.
 You are teaching them how to treat you and rely on you.

 They can put on their own oxygen mask.